 Full brother to Highland Banner below.

 Full brother to Highland Piper, by AHF 2558 out of Bennett 6, he sold to Ron Fletcher.
-As good a sheep as we ever bred.
-Lamb picture.
+As good a sheep as we ever bred, pictured as a lamb.

 Champion North Country ram, West Virginia sale.